jorkey/service-lifecycle-platform/readme.md

 #### GraphQL queries

-The distribution server accepts GraphQL requests from users, other vm-update services, and other distribution servers.
+The distribution server accepts GraphQL requests from users, other update-services services, and other distribution servers.
 GraphQL queries serve:
   - accounts
   - distribution servers connection settings